Kinetic Particle Model of Matter (Cambridge (CIE) IGCSE Co-ordinated Sciences (Double Award): Physics): Flashcards

 The particles in a gas have the most energy.
 They are energetic enough to have overcome the intermolecular forces of attraction.

-In which state of matter do particles have the least energy?
+• The particles in which state of matter have the least energy?
 (Extended Tier Only)

 The particles in a solid have the least energy.
-They are not energetic enough to overcome the strong intermolecular forces holding them in place, so they only vibrate in position.
+They are not energetic enough to overcome the intermolecular forces holding them together.

 The particles in a liquid have enough energy to partially overcome the intermolecular forces of attraction.
-They have enough energy to slide past one another, but not enough to completely overcome the forces holding them close together.
+They have enough energy to slide over one another, but not enough to completely overcome the forces holding them together.

 As the temperature of a gas increases: